textileio/go-buckets/README.md

 ### Sharing bucket files and folders

-Bucket contents can be shared with other Hub accounts and users using the `buck roles` command.
+Bucket contents can be shared with other users using the `buck roles` command.
 Each file and folder in a bucket maintains a set of public-key based access roles: `None`, `Reader`, `Writer`, and `Admin`.
 Only the `Admin` role can add and remove files and folders from a shared path.
-See `hub buck roles grant --help` for more about each role.
-For most applications, access roles only makes sense in the context of the Hub.
+See `buck roles grant --help` for more about each role.

 By default, public buckets have two roles located at the top-level path:

 ```
-hub buck roles ls
+buck roles ls

   IDENTITY                                                     ROLE
   *                                                            Reader